Exciting News! Yijin Hardware is rebranding to Yijin Solution. Read more →

 2.5-axis CNC machining is a cutting process that moves both in two axes (X and Y) while the Z-axis moves in discrete steps between cuts.
 Unlike full 3-axis machining, 2.5-axis cannot move in all three dimensions at once, making it ideal for creating prismatic parts (components with flat surfaces at different heights) and machining sheet materials.

 2.5-axis CNC machining is cost-effective for specific applications, making it a valuable tool in the manufacturing industry.
-At Yijin Hardware, we are highly skilled in providing high-quality 2.5-axis CNC machining services, leveraging advanced technology to meet precise manufacturing needs.
+At Yijin Solution, we are highly skilled in providing high-quality 2.5-axis CNC machining services, leveraging advanced technology to meet precise manufacturing needs.

 Key Takeaways